Conversion Optimization

 14. DSW

-Unlike most other eCommerce apparel stores, DSW draws up their recommendations section to the top of the page, and this enables shoppers to actually look at the suggestions without scrolling fatigue
+Unlike most other eCommerce apparel stores, DSW draws up their recommendations section to the top of the page, and this enables shoppers to actually look at the suggestions without scrolling fatigue.

-What drives conversions on DSW product pages:
+What drives conversions on DSW clothing and apparel pages:

 15. Shein